Curriculum and Research

 Goal: Intentionally include diversity in curricular material and research objectives to reflect the diversity of global leaders and equip students to lead diverse organizations with confidence and humility.

-Led by: Trina Larsen Andras, PhD, professor of marketing
+Led by: Trina Larsen Andras, PhD, assistant dean of DEI and Sustainability, professor of marketing

 - Help faculty incorporate diversity, equity and inclusion (DEI) related assignments into coursework or make courses DEI friendly by developing a list of methods that instructors can draw from (e.g. case study with DEI theme, teach a DEI-related research paper, use diverse names in examples and assignments, and share syllabi with examples of DEI-related assignments).